stephvp1172/gen_ai_wf_f2023/README.md

 ### Ethical Concerns
 **Potential negative impacts of using Llama 2 7b** :

+* **Potential uncertainties relating to the impacts of using Llama 2 7b** :
+ *  Enhancing your model's robustness should only help the model perform better.
+  * The model needs to be monitored for fairness and robutness.

+**Any unexpected results encountered during training**: Understanding how to properly shut down the model

+### Ethical and Risk Considerations
  *  The model is not fine-tuned enough to deliver completely unique complaints without changing the meaning of the original complaint
  * Llama 2 7b focuses solely on the English language, so any complaint in another language would not work
  * Llama 2 7b can be costly to run

-**Potential uncertainties relating to the impacts of using Llama 2 7b** :
- *  Enhancing your model's robustness should only help the model perform better.
-  * The model needs to be monitored for fairness and robutness

-**Any unexpected results encountered during training**: Understanding how to properly shut down the model

-### Risk Considerations
  * Computational Resources for training and fine-tuning LLMs
  * The financial risk of deploying the model incorrectly
+   * **Any unexpected results encountered during training**: Understanding how to properly shut down the model.
  * Smooth and efficient server setup
  * Data Quality and Bias
     * Ensuring that the synthesized complaints are representative of real customer complaints
+ * **Potential uncertainties relating to the impacts of using Llama 2 7b** :
+    * Enhancing your model's robustness should only help the model perform better.
+    * The model needs to be monitored for fairness and robutness.

  ### Potential Next Steps
  * Using both API and chat versions of  Llama 2 7 b.